-Although prospective students may take examinations to establish their eligibility to receive credit or placement, credit is awarded only to officially enrolled students and former students (graduates of the university).
+Although prospective students may take examinations to establish their eligibility to receive credit or placement, credit is awarded only to officially enrolled students and former students.
 Enrollment on the twelfth class day of a semester or the fourth class day of a summer term constitutes official enrollment.